Christianity in Syria: Origins

 The Christian population of Syria comprised 10% of the Syrian population before 2011.
 Estimates of the number of Christians in Syria in 2022 range from less than 2% to around 2.5% of the total Syrian population.

 Most Syrians are members of either the Greek Orthodox Church of Antioch (700,000), or the Syriac Orthodox Church.
 The vast majority of Catholics belong to the Melkite Greek Catholic Church.
 Other Eastern Catholic churches include the Maronite Church, Syriac Catholic Church, Armenian Catholic Church, Chaldean Catholic Church; there is also a small number of Latin Church Catholics.
-The rest belong to the Eastern communions, which have existed in Syria since the earliest days of Christianity when all Christians were part of the One, Holy, Catholic and Apostolic Church.
+The rest belong to the Eastern communions, which have existed in Syria since the earliest days of Christianity when all Christians were part of the Early Christianity.
 The main Eastern groups are: